 - Sal (Shorea robusta)

-Common planted species include, among others, fast-growing (and short rotation) species of:
+Common planted species include, among others, fast-growing (and short rotation) species:

-- Teak (Tectona grandis) is the most widely planted timber species in India, and most of the teak is harvested from planted forests.
+- Teak (Tectona grandis) most widely planted timber species and most of it is harvested from planted forests

 - Eucalyptus (Eucalyptus spp.)